Second Battle of Rivas: Background

 At the time, a major trade route between New York City and San Francisco ran through southern Nicaragua.
 Ships from New York would enter the San Juan River from the Atlantic and sail across Lake Nicaragua.

 People and goods were transported by stagecoach over a narrow strip of land near the city of Rivas, before reaching the Pacific, where they were shipped to San Francisco.
 The commercial rights to this route had been granted by a previous Nicaraguan administration to Wall Street tycoon Cornelius Vanderbilt's Accessory Transit Company.
 However, Garrison and Morgan had wrested control of the company from Vanderbilt and subsequently supported Walker's expedition.
 In response, Vanderbilt spread rumors that the company was issuing stock illegally, aiming to depress its value and ultimately regain controlling interest.

 In July 1856, Walker declared himself president of Nicaragua, after conducting a farcical election.
 As ruler, he revoked the Transit Company's charter, alleging that it had violated the agreement, and reinstated the route's use to Garrison and Morgan.
 This move outraged Vanderbilt, who successfully pressured the U.S. government to withdraw its recognition of Walker's regime.
 Walker further alarmed neighboring countries and American and European investors with plans for additional military campaigns in Central America.
 In response, Vanderbilt financed and trained a military coalition of Central American states led by Costa Rica, while also working to cut off Walker's access to men and supplies.
 Additionally, Vanderbilt offered payments and free passage back to the U.S. to defectors from Walker's army.

-Realising that his position was becoming precarious, Walked sought support from the Southerners in the U.S. by reframing his campaign as a fight to spread the institution of black slavery, which many American Southern businessmen viewed as foundational to their agrarian economy.
+Realising that his position was becoming precarious, Walker sought support from the Southerners in the U.S. by reframing his campaign as a fight to spread the institution of black slavery, which many American Southern businessmen viewed as foundational to their agrarian economy.
 To align with this goal, Walker revoked Nicaragua's emancipation edict of 1824.
 This move did increase Walker's popularity in the South and drew the attention of Pierre Soulé, an influential New Orleans politician, who worked to rally support for Walker's campaign.
-However, Walker's army, weakened by an epidemic of cholera and widespread defections, proved no match for the Central American Coalition and the efforts Vanderbilt's agents.
+However, Walker's army, weakened by an epidemic of cholera and widespread defections, proved no match for the Central American Coalition and the efforts of Vanderbilt's agents.